 Prepare Clients without editing the hosts file

-Some devices like the iPad need to be jailbreaked, to make any changes to the hosts file.
-For this scenario a change in the settings off the local Router will help, so that the Development Server IP address, is resolved with the new VirtualHosts name.
+Some devices in the local network like an iPad would need to be jailbreaked, to make any changes to the hosts file.
+For this scenario a change in the settings from the local Router will help to resolve the Development Server IP address with the new

 Be sure that DNSMasq and Local DNS is set to enabled.

-The Apache USERNAME.conf file can also be used to activate the Apache .htaccess re-write Logs.
-These are very helpfull to debug any URL rewrites.
+USERNAME.conf file can also be used to activate the Apache re-write Logs.
+These are very helpful to debug any URL rewrites.

 RewriteLog "/Users/USERNAME/Sites/rewrite.log RewriteLogLevel 2